robertbraeutigam/scan/README.md

 #### Frame type: 01 (Initiate Handshake)

 Sent from the initiator of the connection to establish a logical connection.
-If a TCP connection does not exist yet, the initiator must open one first.
+If a physical connection does not exist yet, the initiator must open one first.
 The frame transmits the first handshake message together with the Noise Protocol Name.